-Put all paper waste in the DataShield bins, not just confidential documents; magazines, mailers, you name it.
-DataShield shreds and recycles 100% of paper collected in their bins.
+Put all paper waste in the DataShield bins, not just confidential documents.
+Magazines, mailers, you name it – it can all be put in these bins.
+DataShield shreds and recycles 100% of the paper collected in its bins.

 Read up about common Omaha recycling myths.
 Recycling is a confusing topic for everyone, even the experts.
-There is also a lot of uncertainty about whether or not items are actually being recycling.
+There’s also a lot of uncertainty about whether items are actually being recycled.
 The best way to gain clarity about recycling – either in your home or community – is to get curious and do some research.

-Shout Outs
+Shoutouts

 A big thank you to our colleagues who volunteered to help with the waste audit in January.
 This data will help us better understand where we have opportunities to clarify and educate about waste sorting.